Director and President

 Director and Secretary

 Mark is an adoptee who has located his birth family and other genetic relatives through a combination of traditional searching and genetic genealogy.
-He serves as a member of the DNAAdoption Board of Directors and as Secretary and Treasurer for the corporation.
+He serves as a member of the DNAAdoption Board of Directors and as Secretary for the corporation.
 In his professional life, Mark is a senior counsel at AbbVie, Inc. in Worcester, Massachusetts, where he focuses on biotechnology patent law.
 He previously served as an assistant general counsel at Human Genome Sciences in Rockville, Maryland.
 Mark holds a JD from the University of Houston and a BS in Biological Sciences (concentrating in Genetics) from Cornell University.